kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 Addy Osmani has written <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read.
 It covers code-splitting and other things, like performance budgets, critical paths and testing/auditing tools.
 <h2>Other performance stuff</h2>
-Images have traditionally been blamed for causing the most performance issues, including Kevin Luecke's article.
-But Osmani's article points out that images only need to download while JavaScript files have to download code and then parse and execute it.
+Images are usually blamed for causing the most performance issues: Kevin Luecke mentions them in his article.
+But Osmani's article argues that JS may be a bigger performance headache: that images only need to download while JavaScript files have to download code and then parse and execute it.

-Still, you shouldn't leave optimization techniques for JS only.
-So make sure to optimize your images doing things like:
+Whatever your opinnion, you shouldn't leave optimization techniques for JS only.
+So make sure to optimize your images as well, doing things like:
 * Photoshop export/Save for Web on your images.
-* adding an image minification step to your build process using something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
+* adding an image minification step to your build process with something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
 * serving images (as well as JS, CSS and font files) from a CDN if it's in your budget.
 * ~maybe~ looking at <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images.